 I don’t know about you, but I feel somewhat comforted by the idea that the verses “they will pick up snakes with their hands; and when they drink deadly poison, it will not hurt them at all” was not in the original version.

-So why were these verses added?
+So why were these verses added to Mark 16?
 Well let’s pause for a moment and take a crash course in biblical history.

 Who wrote the original version of Mark?

 You might be forgiven for thinking that the New Testament gospels are eyewitness accounts of Jesus’ life.
 After all, to the regular person just reading what is in front of them, that’s how they appear.
 However none of the gospels were written by anyone who knew Jesus directly. (“Lost Christianities” by Bart Erhman (2003)).